Transaction types

 • applicant.device.ipInfo.ip, applicant.device.fingerprint, applicant.device.userAgent — capture detailed device and browser info for risk assessment.

-A new account appears on the platform.
-This event is used to detect sign-up spikes from risky IP ranges, devices reused across many accounts, and abuse of bonuses or referrals.
-Tracking sign-ups as platform events also gives you a complete timeline of the user lifecycle, enabling stronger risk models that combine origin, device reputation and subsequent behavior.
+An account appears on the platform.
+This event is used to detect session spikes from risky IP ranges, devices reused across multiple accounts, and abuse of bonuses or referrals.
+Tracking sessions gives you a complete timeline of the user lifecycle, and helps create stronger risk models that combine origin, device reputation and subsequent behavior.

-• userPlatformEventInfo.type = "signup" — explicitly marks the event as a sign-up.
+• type = "kyc" — classifies the record as a platform event.

 Withdrawal to an external VASP